pandas-dev/pandas/doc/source/indexing.rst

 objects.
 The primary focus will be on Series and DataFrame as they have received more development attention in this area.
-More work will be invested in WidePanel and future higher-dimensional data structures in the future, especially in label-based "fancy" indexing.
+More work will be invested in WidePanel and future higher-dimensional data structures in the future, especially in label-based advanced indexing.

 .. _indexing.basics: